 Baseline tests: To evaluate the overall health of the cat.

-Xray: Chest xrays which will reveal solitary or mutiple masses, and in some cats, pleural effusion an abnormal build-up of fluid up in the pleural cavity, the thin fluid-filled space that lies between the lungs and the chest wall.
+Xray: Chest x-rays which will reveal solitary or multiple masses, and in some cats, pleural effusion an abnormal build-up of fluid up in the pleural cavity, the thin fluid-filled space that lies between the lungs and the chest wall.
 Tumours less than 5 mm may not show up on xray.

-Fine needle aspirate/cytology: Ultrasound is used as a guide to obtain a sample via fine needle, which will be sent to a pathologist for cytologic evaluation (microscopic evamination of the cells).
+Fine needle aspirate/cytology: Ultrasound is used as a guide to obtain a sample via fine needle, which will be sent to a pathologist for cytologic evaluation (microscopic examination of the cells).